Gorileng/alx-maze_project/README.md

 ## Background Context

-The goal of this project is to create a game in 3D using raycasting !
+Well the goal of this project is to create a game in 3D using raycasting !

 ## Tasks